Super Somebodies

 4

 “Hearing over and over about doing our best makes us think things have to turn out a certain way.
 It makes us think we have to turn out a certain way.
-We don’t!” continued Mrs. Zay.
+We don’t!” suggested Mrs. Zay.

 “But you’re a music teacher who can sing,” said Bessy.